mrc-ide/wodin/README.md

 - *fit* - to fit a model to data
 - *stochastic* - to run a model stochastically

-Each app with have one of these three app types, as well as any further configuration required e.g. default odin code.
+Each app will have one of these three app types, as well as any further configuration required e.g. default odin code.

 ## Usage and configuration

-You can install dependencies. build and run the app locally in one step using `./scripts/build-and-run.sh`.
+You can install dependencies, build and run the app locally in one step using `./scripts/build-and-run.sh`.
 The app will be available at http://localhost:3000
 You may need to install typescript: `npm install -g typescript`

 WODIN will be deployable as a docker image which can be mounted with custom configuration as follows: